-Tolerance and acceptance is woven into the fabric of our entire university.
-I invite you to read President Brown’s post-election letter to the greater university community, in which he reaffirms “the enduring principles that have defined [Boston University’s] community for 150 years: respect for all people and their right to free expression, adherence to the rule of law, and respect for reasoned arguments and scientific findings.”
+Tolerance and acceptance are woven into the fabric of our entire university.
+I invite you to read President Brown’s letter to the greater university community, in which he reaffirms “the enduring principles that have defined [Boston University’s] community for 150 years: respect for all people and their right to free expression, adherence to the rule of law, and respect for reasoned arguments and scientific findings.”

 The welcome that our international students receive extends beyond our campus.
 The city of Boston also embraces global diversity.
 Boston is among the nation’s most diverse and international cities, with 27 percent of its residents hailing from foreign countries.
 Additionally, tens of thousands of international students attend the nearly 100 colleges and universities in the greater Boston area — and for good reason: Boston is the #1 city in the U.S. for international students, according to QS Top Universities.

 I invite you experience first-hand the inclusiveness of our culture and the diversity of our city.